 9. Lara Beach Golden Sands

 Sitting quiet, only to the east of Antalya, is the attractive and dynamic resort of Lara Beach.
-Take a break from checking out the hectic sights and experiences of city life and invest some time unwinding on the soft, golden sands of Lara Beach.
+Take a break from checking out the hectic sights and experiences of city life and invest some time resting on the soft, golden sands of Lara Beach.